grafana/agent/docs/operation-guide.md

     * Managing centralized configs adds operational burden over managing a config file.

-## Host Filtering
+## Host filtering

-Host Filtering implements a form of "dumb sharding," where operators may deploy one Grafana Agent instance per machine in a cluster, all using the same configuration, and the Grafana Agents will only scrape targets that are running on the same node as the Agent.
+Host filtering implements a form of "dumb sharding," where operators may deploy one Grafana Agent instance per machine in a cluster, all using the same configuration, and the Grafana Agents will only scrape targets that are running on the same node as the Agent.